Anastasia-Labs/lucid-evolution/examples/with-react-cra/README.md

 Currently configured for Preprod testnet.
 To use on other networks, modify the `NetworkType` in `useWallet.ts` and update the Blockfrost endpoint accordingly.

+## Transaction Example & Security

+The template includes a dummy transaction feature that demonstrates secure transaction handling using a secure approach:

+1. Transaction Building (Client-Side):
+   - Creates an unsigned transaction with specified parameters (amount, addresses)
+   - Converts the transaction to CBOR (Concise Binary Object Representation) format

+2. Wallet Interaction:
+   - The unsigned CBOR transaction is passed to the wallet
+   - Wallet signs the transaction using CIP-30 standards
+   - Private keys never leave the wallet's secure environment
+   - Signing is done completely client-side in the user's browser

+3. Submission:
+   - The signed transaction is submitted to the Cardano network
+   - Only public information (addresses, amounts) and the signed CBOR are used
+   - No sensitive data is ever exposed or transmitted

+The example demonstrates best practices for building secure Cardano dApps where all sensitive operations are delegated to the user's wallet while maintaining a simple, frontend-only architecture.

 ## Demo Screenshots

 ### Initial Connect Wallet Screen